 The Border Patrol returns some migrants who do not qualify for release in the U.S. to Mexico, including Cubans, Haitians, Nicaraguans and Venezuelans, as well as Mexicans.

-To deport non-Mexicans, ICE runs charter flights and, in rare cases, flies commercial.
-In April, ICE chartered 117 flights, including 33 to Guatemala, 21 to Colombia, 20 to Ecuador and 17 to Honduras, according to Witness at the Border, an advocacy group that relies on flight data.
+To deport non-Mexicans, U.S. Immigration and Customs Enforcement runs charter flights and, in rare cases, flies commercial.
+In April, U.S. Immigration and Customs Enforcement chartered 117 flights, including 33 to Guatemala, 21 to Colombia, 20 to Ecuador and 17 to Honduras, according to Witness at the Border, an advocacy group that relies on flight data.
+WHAT MEDICAL CARE IS AVAILABLE AT BORDER PATROL HOLDING FACILITIES?

 The Border Patrol’s parent agency, Customs and Border Protection, created a chief medical officer position in 2020 but services are limited.
 During a tour of a major holding center in McAllen this month, officials said they had about 100 medications on hand and that 23% of detainees had medical needs.
 The center has a medical booth and a more private exam room with two stethoscopes hanging on the wall.